lfedgeai/AIOps/demo/demo-4-openshift-network-observability/README.md

 ## Notes & gotchas

 - **Non-STS by design.** This kit uses static S3 credentials for a demo.
-For a production/STS cluster, use the [Cloud Credential Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/authentication_and_authorization/managing-cloud-provider-credentials) token flow (see the runbook) instead.
+For a production/STS cluster, use the [Cloud Credential Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/authentication_and_authorization/managing-cloud-provider-credentials) token flow instead.
 - **PostgreSQL image** (`registry.redhat.io/rhel8/postgresql-10`) pulls via the cluster's global pull secret — present on a standard install.
 An `ImagePullBackOff` on `postgresql` means the pull secret, not the manifest.
 - **Advanced eBPF features are optional.** The dropped-flow, DNS, and RTT demo moments require PacketDrop / DNSTracking / FlowRTT — enable them at install time.
 - **Pool exhaustion is an application-layer condition.** NetObserv shows its *network fingerprint* (rising RTT to :5432, connections plateauing, drops) — strong corroborating evidence.
 The application logs provide the evidence.